vmware-archive/pcfdev/README.md

 vagrant up --provider virtualbox
 ```

-This spins up a virtual environment that is accessible at `local.micropcf.cf`
+This spins up a virtual environment that is accessible at `local.micropcf.io`

 ##### Install `cf` - CF CLI